- storm (v.)

 - storm (n.)

-- Old English storm, from Proto-Germanic *sturmaz (cf. Old Norse stormr, Old Saxon, Middle Low German, Middle Dutch, Dutch storm, Old High German and German sturm).
-Old French estour "onset, tumult," Italian stormo are Germanic loan-words.
+- Old English storm "violent disturbance of the atmosphere, tempest; onrush, attack, tumult; disturbance," from Proto-Germanic *sturmaz "storm" (source also of Old Norse stormr, Old Saxon, Middle Low German, Middle Dutch, Dutch storm, Old High German sturm, German Sturm), from PIE *stur-mo-, from root *(s)twer- (1) "to turn, whirl."
+Old French estour "onset, tumult," Italian stormo "a fight" are Germanic loan-words.
 Figurative (non-meteorological) sense was in late Old English.